-Have you ever gone to a store hoping to get that particular color dress for that office party scheduled the very next day, only to learn that they were not available?
+Have you ever gone to a store hoping to get that particular color dress for that office party scheduled the next day, only to learn they were not available?
 A new feature from Google Home allows you to ask Google Assistant to find in-stock products at the closest store.

 Image source: Google Home

 For example: “Hey Google, where would I find a blue linen shirt?”
 Google Assistant will tell you how many physical stores you have and how close they are.